stanford-crfm/levanter/docs/Training-On-Your-Data.md

     This feature is experimental and may change in the future.

-If you have multiple sources of data, you can use the `data` section of your training configuration to specify them:
+If you have multiple sources of data (e.g., multiple domains, or distinct subsets of data), you can use the `data` section of your training configuration to specify them:

 ```yaml
 data: